Aero Lloyd: Early years

 Aero Lloyd was founded on September 6, 1979 and launched operations in March 1981 with three Sud Aviation Caravelles.
 By 1982, the airline received 3 ex-Garuda Indonesia Douglas DC-9-32 aircraft.

 In 1986, the airline began to receive McDonnell Douglas MD-80 aircraft used to add new destinations.
-In 1988, Aero Lloyd launched scheduled services to London in the United Kingdom, Paris in France, and Zurich in Switzerland with the newly acquired aircraft.
+In 1988, Aero Lloyd launched scheduled services to London in the United Kingdom, Paris in France, and Zürich in Switzerland with the newly acquired aircraft.
 However, by 1992, Aero Lloyd dropped scheduled operations after realising it was not a good move for the airline.

 In 1998, the Bayerische Landesbank took over a majority stake of 66% with the intention of selling it on to a strategic buyer.
 The Bayerische Landesbank was also the largest lender.
 In 2000, the return on sales was below 1% and thus below the industry average.
 In 2001 the Bayerische Landesbank had to grant a loan of 20 million euros to ensure liquidity.
 Aero Lloyd achieved a market share of around 12% in 2002, but suffered from overcapacities on the market.